The Trader's Guide To Cryptocurrency Taxes

 This calculation and concept of Fair Market Value sparks a large variety of problems for crypto traders.
 Some traders have been trading crypto for months, possibly years, and haven’t been keeping track of the dollar value or Fair Market Value of their crypto at the time of the trade.
 This is information that they actually need to have to accurately file their taxes and avoid problems with the IRS.
 Depending on the volume of trades they have carried out, calculating gains accurately could become extremely tedious, and potentially impossible to do by hand or even with Excel if they haven’t been keeping track of Fair Market Value.
 Imagine if you have done thousands of trades over the course of the year like many day-traders have…

 What would this look like in real life?
-Let’s say you’re a high-rolling day-trader who uses a bunch of different exchanges: Binance, Bitfinex, and GDAX.
+Let’s say you’re a day-trader who uses a bunch of different exchanges: Binance, Bitfinex, and GDAX.
 You originally invested $70,000 into the platforms to start trading.
-Let’s say, you did pretty well, but you’ve had your fun in the crypto game and took the majority of your money, $100,000, out of the exchanges and put it back into the bank.
+You did pretty well, but you’ve had your fun in the crypto game and took the majority of your money, $100,000, out of the exchanges and put it back into the bank.
 The IRS can see that you put that money into your bank.
 Let’s say you get audited.
-The IRS will simply say, show me what you did with that $100,000.
-If you cannot prove that you actually started with $70,000 invested (ie a 70k cost basis), they can simply apply a zero-cost basis to your $100,000 and charge a capital gains tax on the entirety of it.
+The IRS will say, "show me what you did with that $100,000".
+If you cannot prove that you actually started with $70,000 invested (ie a 70k cost basis), they can apply a zero-cost basis to your $100,000 and charge a capital gains tax on the entirety of it.
 Instead of just the $30,000 gain that you should be taxed on, you will be taxed a percentage of the $100,000.
-This is a HUGE difference and could be money that you cannot afford to lose.
+This is a very large difference and could be money that you cannot afford to lose.

-Thankfully, there is specific software that allows you to instantly and accurately calculate your capital gains tax liability by simply uploading your .csv reports from the exchanges that you use.
-CryptoTrader.Tax provides a complete report of all your trades, your cost basis, and your total capital gains/loss liability in a matter of minutes.
-When the IRS comes knocking, simply show them the generated report.
+To avoid this, it might make sense to use CryptoTrader.Tax which automates the process and provides a complete report of your trades, cost basis, and your total capital gains/loss liability in a matter of minutes.
+If the IRS comes knocking, simply show them the audit packet.

 Short-Term vs. Long-Term Capital Gains: